Void Lensing as a Test of Gravity: Acknowledgments

 \section{Acknowledgments}

 It is a pleasure to thank Alex Barreira for extensive discussions and code comparison efforts during this work.
-BJ is grateful to Arka Banerjee, Eric Baxter, Daniel Gruen, Yuedong Fang, Elisabeth Krause, Nico Hamaus, Andras Kovacs, Giorgia Pollina, Carles Sanchez and DES colleagues for discussions and related collaborative work.
-3TB is supported by All Souls College Oxford, the US-UK Fulbright Commission and the Beecroft Trust.
+We would also like to thank Chen Su for spotting an error in an earlier version of this manuscript.
+BJ is grateful to Arka Banerjee, Eric Baxter, Daniel Gruen, Yuedong Fang, Oliver Friedrich, Elisabeth Krause, Nico Hamaus, Andras Kovacs, Giorgia Pollina, Carles Sanchez and DES colleagues for discussions and related collaborative work.
+TB is supported by All Souls College Oxford, the US-UK Fulbright Commission and the Beecroft Trust.
 TB would like to thank the Center for Particle Cosmology at the University of Pennsylvania, where this work was begun, for their kind hospitality.
 MT would like to thank the University of Oxford for hospitality.
 BJ and JC are partially supported by Department of Energy grant DE-SC0007901.
 MT is supported in part by US Department of Energy (HEP) Award dE-SC0013528, and by NASA ATP grant NNX11AI95G.